 Not for those with Allergies

-There were rooms with the linings and beddings made out entirely of feathers, high walls were covered in antlers, some of which were disfigured ones, which August had a particular liking to so that he even shot at stags just so the antlers would crook crooked.
+There were rooms with the linings and beddings made out entirely of feathers.
+High walls were covered in antlers, some of which were disfigured ones, which August had a particular liking to so that he even shot at stags just so the antlers would crook crooked.
 He was a crazy man.
 And walking through the rooms and hearing the stories, it all seemed so unreal.
-He was a rich elector of Saxony but since he had enough cash to spare and ambitions to match, he basically bought himself the crown of Poland after he had travelled throughout Europe to teach himself architecture.
-To pass the time between king duties, he had a harem of eleven official mistresses and dozens of unofficial lovers by his side and planted castles all over the place.
+He was a rich elector of Saxony but since he had enough cash to spare and ambitions to match.
+Basically, he bought himself the crown of Poland after he had travelled throughout Europe to teach himself architecture.
+To pass the time between king duties, he had a harem of eleven official mistresses and dozens of unofficial lovers by his side.
+To top it all off, he planted castles all over the place.

 How did you like this little part of fairy tale castles in Saxony?
 There are many more, so check out part two!